gipritchard/Space-Debris/Space Debris.md

 - This is a wild resource (fuel, electronics, plastic, metal) used during a Deliver action.
 - Cannot be played as an action.

-### Activate Operational Satellite
+### Activate Satellite
 Some operational satellites grant your team access to unique actions.
-During your turn you may spend an action to perform the action printed on the satellite card.
+During your turn you may spend an action to perform the action printed on an operational satellite card.

 ## 2. Assess Threat
 Threat gradually increases over time, but your team can mitigate it through thoughtful strategy and coordination.
+The threat track determines how many orbit cards to draw, and the quantity of debris that will be placed into orbit.

 ↑ Threat increases when...
 - Any player flips a _fragmentation_ card